mcroteau/Dude/README.md

-#  Dude
+#  Dude!

 ## A Simple J2ee security framework

-Dude is a small Open Source security plugin that allows for quick security.
+# Dude! is a small Open Source security plugin that allows for quick securing of J2ee applications.

-#### Installation
+### Installation

 Add dependency: